BimberLab/RIRA/README.md

-# RIRA_classifiication
+# RIRA

+## The Rhesus Immunome Reference Atlas (RIRA) package for all code related to RIRA

-Code for utility of RIRA for classification of cell types/phenotypes
+Code for utility of RIRA such as classification of cell types/phenotypes